benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 </p>

 <p>
-There appear to be more developers concerned about their future in the industry if they don't hit that hamster wheel hard and play, build or learn each new technology that comes along.
+As time goes on, it appears more developers are concerned about their future in the industry if they don't run that hamster wheel hard and play, build or learn each new technology that comes along for fear of being left behind.
 This is not only impossible to begin with, but over time, not sustainable, not healthy and certainly not the way to hone ones craft.
 </p>

 </div>